-The RDS encoder can be supplied from any power supply, which delivers a stabilized DC 12 V voltage and a current of at least 500 mA and no more than 2 A. Commonly available switching wall adapters are usually suitable for that purpose.
+The RDS encoder can be supplied from any power supply, which delivers a stabilized DC 12 V voltage and a current of at least 500 mA.
+Commonly available switching wall adapters are usually suitable for that purpose.
 The RDS encoder includes polarity and short-circuit protection.
 The central conductor of the power supply connector is positive (+).

 Note: After first power-up, there is no need to configure anything to turn on the RDS subcarrier.
-The RDS encoder will immediately start to generate the RDS signal with factory default values (PS: RDS , PI: FFFF, RDS level: 4000 mV p-p).
+The RDS encoder will immediately start to generate the RDS signal with factory default values (PS: \ RDS \, PI: FFFF, RDS level: set to maximum 4000 mV p-p).

-3.4 Connecting the RDS Encoder to a Local PC
+3.4 Connecting the RDS Encoder to a Local PC or a DCE Device

-For the purpose of initial configuration and local control requirements the RDS encoder is equipped with standard USB interface provided on the rear panel of the RDS encoder.
-This connector allows direct connection to a PC using USB cable type A-B.
+For the purpose of initial configuration and local or special control requirements the RDS encoder is equipped with standard RS-232 interface provided on D-SUB9 male connector on the rear panel of the RDS encoder.
+This connector allows direct connection to a PC using a standard serial laplink cable (null-modem, crossed) or USB cable with built-in RS-232 converter.